"Mac running low on disk space" alert

 Here you can search through all your files removing what you no longer need.
 Play around with file size for better results.

 If the previous method sounds too complicated, try a more automated way.
-Again, I suggest using the CleanMyMac X app.
+Again, I suggest using the CleanMyMac app.
 Its Large & Old Files Module quickly scans your system, locates old files, and removes them all in one go.

 Here's how to effortlessly remove those toxic files: